-Work is currently underway to move all the LMB’s staff, equipment and facilities into a new, purpose-built building, designed to deliver the right environment in which innovative medical research, translation and collaboration can flourish.
+In early 2013 the LMB moved into a new, purpose-built building, designed to deliver the right environment in which innovative medical research, translation and collaboration can flourish.

-Costing £212 million − paid for in part from the royalties derived from antibody-related work at the LMB − the new building will provide first class facilities to some of the world’s leading scientists.
+Costing £212 million − paid for in part from the royalties derived from antibody-related work at the LMB − the new building provides first class facilities to some of the world’s leading scientists.
 In addition, as a key component in the development of the Cambridge Biomedical Campus, the new building is located at the hub of one of the largest and most internationally competitive concentrations of healthcare-related talent and enterprise in Europe.

 Services and facilities

 At approximately twice the size of the LMB’s previous home, the new building provides around 27,000m2 of world-class workspace, divided between three main floors.

 Much of the floor space is devoted to central facilities, including a containment suite, computing, media preparation, chemistry labs, X-ray facilities, electron and optical microscopy, mass spectrometry, fermentation, stores, maintenance and lab management.
 The building also includes state-of-the-art mechanical, electrical and computing workshops, and sufficient ‘free’ space for future equipment and facilities.

 Working at the LMB

 The building has space to accommodate around 600 people including 440 scientists and 160 support staff.
 To help encourage the exchange of ideas and technical innovation, 40 scientists from the University of Cambridge will be based in the new building, working alongside 360 scientists from the LMB.
 In addition, a further 40 workspaces have been set aside for temporary projects such as initiatives to support translational work.

 Although a building of this size can be intimidating, the space has been designed to encourage easy navigation, interaction and collaboration – with open, airy walkways, coffee-rooms and ‘breakout areas’ on each floor and a spacious staff restaurant and open-air terrace at roof level.